CarlRaymond/jquery.cardswipe/README.md

 of using event listeners.

 ## Card Formats
 Magnetic cards encode data in up to three tracks.
-This expects a card that encodes data on track 1, though it also reads tracks 2 and 3.
-Most cards use track 1.
-This won't recognize cards that don't use track 1, or work with a reader that doesn't read track 1.
+This plugin reads tracks 1, 2, and 3, though not all must be present.
+Some cards do not use track 1, and only have data on track 2.
+Some readers do not read track 1, and will only provide the data on track 2, even if the card has data on track 1.

 See <http://en.wikipedia.org/wiki/Magnetic_card> to understand the format of the data on a card.
 For details of the format of bank card numbers, see <http://en.wikipedia.org/wiki/Bank_card_number>.